assia-bourai/Time-series-reduction-ISAX-Similarity-search-/README.md

 # Time-series-reduction-ISAX-Similarity-search-

-This folders includes 5 files:
+This folders includes these files:
 - Rapport.pdf : the final project report
 - Product Quantization encoder : a notebook containing the summarization submitted solution
 - ISAX similarity search : a notebook containing the similarity search solution